ryanhnelson/wikipedia/human-development-index/readme.md

 We'll see how far this goes.

+## IMPORTANT NOTE

+**This project is going to use Packrat for R package management.
+So it's got extra directories and all the packages are maintained there for reproducibility.
+This is normally overkill but I wanted to practice on that, too.**

 ## File list

  * **Human development index (HDI).csv** : The raw data, downloaded from the United Nations Development Programme's Human Development Reports (http://hdr.undp.org/en/data)
+ * **WPP2015_POP_F01_1_TOTAL_POPULATION_BOTH_SEXES.xls** : Raw data for United Nations World Population Prospects.